Published February 2009 | Edited June 3, 2024

 The balance sheet reveals how healthy your business really is.
 It's a bit like showing someone your private parts!
 So careful who you show it to.

 Do you ever feel confused about the balance sheet?
 You are soooooo not alone!
-I hope your tea is hot ...
+I hope your jug of lemon water is ready ...

 We’ll begin with the basics of reading and understanding this financial statement.